 When Berrymans Lace Mawer merged with Scotland’s HBM Sayers in May 2014, the combined entity rebranded as BLM and promptly broke through the £100 million revenue mark.
-But it has been a turbulent journey since then as government reforms affecting insurance work — a central practice area for BLM – have caused it to review its business model.
+But it has been a turbulent journey since then.
+Government reforms affecting insurance work — a central practice area for BLM — and the collapse of long-standing client Thomas Cook prompted it to review its business model.

-This has meant several rounds of redundancies as the firm pivots towards more higher end work as part of its ambition to be “one of the leading global insurance and risk law specialists by 2020”.
-The transition has seen revenue dip slightly from £107.7 million to £106.7 million, as net profit fell from £14.8 million to £13 million.
-Several high profile partners have left the firm, while last year BLM entered into a refinancing arrangement with two banks.
+This has meant several rounds of redundancies as the firm pivots towards higher end work as part of its ambition to be one of the leading global insurance and risk law specialists.
+The transition has seen revenue stagnate at just over £100 million, with profit per equity partner sliding over 25% to a 10-year low of £167,000.

-The firm has also put in a decent performance in the Legal Cheek Trainee and Junior Lawyer Survey 2018-19, suggesting that the junior end of the firm continues to tick along quite nicely amid the repositioning taking place at a strategic level.
-The firm scored As for training, quality of work, peer support, partner approachability and social life, with trainees painting a picture of a pleasant and informal environment (office dress is casual, unlike many law firms), where “we were all very good friends”.
+The firm, however, has put in a solid performance in the Legal Cheek Trainee and Junior Lawyer Survey 2021-22, suggesting that the junior end of the firm continues to tick along quite nicely amid the repositioning taking place at a strategic level.
+Trainees paint a pleasant picture with plenty of comments praising the informal environment (office dress is casual, unlike many law firms), where “we are all very good friends” with “not much politics”.

-The 20 annual trainees that BLM takes on are most likely to be working in either Manchester or London, with a handful based in Southampton, Birmingham, Liverpool and Glasgow.
+The firm announced the closure of its Bristol and Leeds offices in the wake of the coronavirus pandemic, with teams in the cities moving to permanent remote-working.
+The 25 or so annual trainees that BLM takes on are most likely to be working in either Manchester or London, with a handful based in Birmingham, Glasgow, Liverpool and Southampton.